 Leading Causes of Serious Accidents in California

-Car accidents are common occurrences on congested roads and highways in San Diego and throughout Southern California.
-According to the National Safety Council, approximately 40,000 people were killed and 4.5 million individuals suffered serious injuries nationwide in 2018.
-All motorists have a duty to drive safely and obey traffic laws our San Diego auto accident lawyer explains.
+Car accidents are common occurrences on congested roads and highways in San Diego and Southern California.
+According to the National Safety Council, approximately 40,000 people were killed, and 4.5 million individuals suffered serious injuries nationwide in 2018.
+According to our San Diego auto accident lawyer, all motorists must drive safely and obey traffic laws.

 Distracted Driving